-For the financial condition, total assets increased 1.4% on the end of the previous period to ¥2,991.3bn and were basically unchanged YoY, while core capital increased 7.4% to ¥357.4bn due to the accumulation of internal reserves, and as a result the equity ratio improved to 11.9% (11.3% at the end of the previous period).
-Also, interest-bearing debt (excluding lease obligations) increased slightly by 1.1% versus the end of the previous period to ¥2,391.1bn1, but the long-term interest-bearing debt ratio2 was basically flat at 43.1% (43.2% at the end of the previous period).
+For the financial condition, total assets increased 6.8% on the end of the previous period to ¥3,149.7bn, while core capital increased 10.2% to ¥366.6bn due to the accumulation of internal reserves, and as a result the equity ratio improved to 11.6% (11.3% at the end of the previous period).
+Also, interest-bearing debt (excluding lease obligations) increased by 6.2% versus the end of the previous period to ¥2,513.9bn\1, but the long-term interest-bearing debt ratio\2 was maintained at 45.9% (43.2% at the end of the previous period), and the balance between short- and long-term debt was stable.

-- 1 In particular, the Company is proactively advancing ESG finance initiatives, and became the first leasing company to procure funds through syndicated Positive Impact Finance. - 2 The long-term debt ratio of interest-bearing debt represents the ratio of long-term interest-bearing debt (corporate bonds + long-term borrowings + long-term payables under securitization of lease receivables) to interest bearing debt.
+- \1 As the Company is accumulating operating assets, its procurement of corporate bonds (including hybrid bonds) and long-term borrowings has increased.
+Also, it is proactively advancing ESG finance initiatives, and became the first leasing company to procure funds through syndicated Positive Impact Finance. - \2 The long-term debt ratio of interest-bearing debt represents the ratio of long-term interest-bearing debt (corporate bonds + long-term borrowings + long-term payables under securitization of lease receivables) to interest bearing debt.

-Summary of H1 FY3/23 results
+Summary of FY3/23 results

-(Yhn)
+(¥bn)